mercadona/wrapito/README.md

   .mount()
 ```

 There might be cases where one request is called several times and we want it to return different responses.
-An example of this could be an app that shows a list of products that may be updated over time and for this puporse the app has a refresh button that will request the list again in order to update its content.
+An example of this could be an app that shows a list of products that may be updated over time and for this propose the app has a refresh button that will request the list again in order to update its content.

 Well, it can be solved by specifying the response as multiple using `multipleResponse` as follows: